 How Agile is Different?

 We have already discussed some benefits of the Agile methodology.
-Here we will take a look at the quick difference between the Agile and waterfall method.
+Here we will look at the quick difference between the Agile and waterfall methods.

 Agile Vs. Waterfall